 Element three – use your energy and intention

-In the same way your energy will affect your clients.
-That’s why you need to focus it and make sure that you are projecting good, compassionate, healing energy.
-This is not difficult to do, it’s just a decision that you make, and a matter of practice.
+In the same way, your energy will affect your clients.
+That’s why you need to focus on it and make sure that you are projecting good, compassionate, healing energy.
+This is not difficult to do, it’s just a decision that you make and a matter of practice.

 Good verbal communication skills are an essential part of good Thai Massage therapy work.
 You need your client’s feedback, and you want to reaffirm and show the client that you are making progress with the therapy.

 Good therapy work means that you are working WITH a client, not just ON a client.
 This can be accomplished with good communication skills.

 Element five – work slowly to improve your sensitivity

 Rushed Thai Massage work doesn’t feel good to the client, and it does not allow you to tune into someone’s body and listen with your hands.

 If you are quickly moving from one technique to the next, you will never really feel what is going on under your hands.
 Therefore you should slow down and train yourself to listen with your hands.